godspeedelbow/writing/async-await.md

 **Note:**
 - 'passing along data' is cumbersome and so is error-handling (`if (err) return done(err);` much lately?)
 - there are other control flow libraries that offer similar solutions
-- you could also decide to keep data you need later in the function scope of `run` instead of passing it along in each step of the waterfall.
-However, this is harder to maintain when complexity increases

 ### Mere callbacks